 Key decisions taken by the Company are defined as those that are considered to have a material impact on the long-term performance of the business and its interaction with key stakeholders.
-In this context the key decisions taken during 2021 were in respect of the response to the labour market challenges that emerged in the year, which were impacting on resource capacity across the business.
-The decision-making process involved working across operational and resource planning areas to ensure an appropriate prioritisation of demand management, whilst ensuring proactive engagement with our recruitment team and third party partners to ensure the development of a retention and recruitment plan that responded appropriately to the emerging challenges with full assessment of commercial considerations.
-This analysis resulted in the collation of a co-ordinated response that was presented to the directors for discussion to achieve sign-off to proceed.
+In this context the key decisions taken during 2022 were in respect of the response to the labour market challenges that emerged in 2021 and continued into this year, which have impacted on resource capacity across the business.
+The decision-making process involved working across operational and resource planning areas to ensure an appropriate prioritisation of demand management, whilst ensuring proactive engagement with our recruitment team and third party partners to ensure the development of a retention and recruitment plan that responded appropriately to the evolving challenges with full assessment of commercial considerations.
+This analysis resulted in the collation of a coordinated response that was presented for Board discussion to achieve sign-off to proceed.